Here you can download Tatiana’s photos, press materials, and rider.

 ABOUT TATIANA EVA-MARIE

-Nicknamed “the Gypsy-jazz Warbler” by the New York Times and acclaimed as a “millennial shaking up the jazz scene” by magazine Vanity Fair, Tatiana Eva-Marie is a transatlantic bandleader, singer, and actress who has gathered international renown and over 80 million views on YouTube.
+Nicknamed “the Gypsy-jazz Warbler” by the New York Times and acclaimed as a “millennial shaking up the jazz scene” by magazine Vanity Fair, Tatiana Eva-Marie is a transatlantic bandleader, singer, and actress who has gathered international renown and 100 million views on YouTube.
 Tatiana Eva-Marie’s singing is inspired by her own French and Rromani heritage; a love for Parisian chanson spanning the 1920s to the 60s; a passion for Gypsy music and jazz Manouche; a fascination for New Orleans music; and a deep connection to the Great American Songbook.
 Through the lens of this musical kaleidoscope, she explores the music of Django Reinhardt, Sidney Bechet, Cole Porter, and other composers who were at the origins of French jazz, while adding her own original lyrics and arrangements to the mix.

 In the past few years, Tatiana Eva-Marie has been expanding her touring internationally and building a devoted online following among jazz fans and music lovers worldwide.
-In 2024, Tatiana Eva-Marie premiered her first opera as a librettist in Switzerland in April and released her new album “Djangology” on GroundUp Music in June.
+In 2024, Tatiana Eva-Marie premiered her first opera as a librettist in Switzerland and released her new album “Djangology” on GroundUp Music in June.

 Bio

 Born into a family of musicians, painters, and poets, Tatiana Eva-Marie began her career at age four, as a singer and actress, immersed in a world of show business, arts, and culture.
 Before her twenties, she had already recorded many albums, established herself as an actress on the Paris stage, and written and directed two musicals, while pursuing a Master’s Degree in medieval literature at the Sorbonne University.
 She developed a fascination for the Renaissance Man archetype and began to travel the world collaborating with artists of various spheres.
-She then chose New York as her home base, where she quickly built up a reputation as a singer, and started the Avalon Jazz Band, which became overnight the number one reference for French swing around the world, now accruing over 80 million views on YouTube.
+She then chose New York as her home base, where she quickly built up a reputation as a singer, and started the Avalon Jazz Band, which became overnight the number one reference for French swing around the world, now accruing 100 million views on YouTube.
 She performed on some of the most important American stages and has been regarded as the international ambassador of “1930s Paris”.

-Tatiana Eva-Marie’s brand new project sprang from a desire to reconnect with her Gypsy origins and become a spokesperson for the music she grew up with.
-Her latest album focuses on celebrating the music of Django Reinhardt – the precursor of Gypsy jazz / jazz Manouche and one of the most influential guitarists of all time.
-Instead of focusing on the emblematic style of playing that he created, her latest album Djangology highlights the music of Django the composer, with her own original lyrics and arrangements.
+Tatiana Eva-Marie’s ongoing project of a Django Songbook sprang from a desire to reconnect with her Gypsy origins and become a spokesperson for the music she grew up with.
+She has taken on the mission of celebrating the legacy of Django Reinhardt – the precursor of Gypsy jazz / jazz Manouche and one of the most influential guitarists of all time.
+Instead of focusing on the emblematic style of playing that he created, she aims to highlight the music of Django the composer, with her own original lyrics and arrangements.

 “I grew up in the jazz manouche circles, which are dominated by swarms of guitarists – it’s not always easy to fit in as a singer!
 The microcosm fascinated me and I too wanted to participate in the Django repertoire… I saw only one option: I had to write my own lyrics, tell my own stories, reinvent his music in my own image.”
 Through lyrics in English, French, Romanian, and Rromanes (the Gypsy language), Tatiana narrates – with humour and poetry – her journey from the dark alleys of the Latin Quarter to the chic New York society salons and shares her unique heritage with the audience.